How to Raise Teenagers Successfully, A Personal Experience

 Take your teenage son/daughter to a restaurant once in a while, either to celebrate a birthday or any happy occasion like that.
 Teenagers like to eat tasty and flavorful food.
 Give importance to their likes and dislikes.
 Take their opinion in the household matters and make them do simple home chores along with their studies.
 This will increase their sense of responsibility and self-worth.

 Guide and help your teenager to fulfill his/her dreams:

 If your teenage son/daughter wants to learn driving, help him/her in that.
-Make him understand the things calmly.
+Make him understand things calmly.
 By giving your company, you can build a good rapport with your teenage son/daughter.

 To sum up, I always believe that to live with a teenage daughter/son is a heavenly gift.
-You will enjoy seeing their energy level, freshness, thinking pattern, self-confidence etc. It makes you feel young in their company.
+You will enjoy seeing their energy level, freshness, thinking pattern, self-confidence, etc. It makes you feel young in their company.

 At times, as a parent, you may feel shattered seeing your teenage son/daughter's behavior.
 Don't worry.
 My experience is, most teenage problems disappear once he/she turns 20.
 He will start making responsible decisions and will start taking life seriously.
 His thinking becomes stable.
 Just try to make it easy for your son/daughter to pass this phase without any major trouble.
 Believe me, teenage is a passing phase.
 The evidence makes it sure that the majority of the problematic-teenagers have turned into great people in their later life.
 As a parent, you can take the help of the child's elder sibling if any, to set right the problem.
 Teenagers mostly like to listen to their elder siblings than his parent.
 All the best!
 Happy Parenting!!